xxx/nbt_utils/README.md

 Some classes for handling [Minecraft](http://minecraft.net) .nbt files.

-See [the spec](http://www.minecraft.net/docs/NBT.txt) for more info, also mirrored in the doc directory in a file named `NBT.txt`.
+See the spec (NBT.txt in doc directory) for more info.

 Installation
 ============

 Requires ruby 1.9 minimum.
-Tested with 1.9.2.
+Tested with 1.9.2+

     gem install nbt_utils